iceman2100/AlgorandProjects/README.md

 **refer to the full documentation in `ARCHITECTURE.md`.**

 ## Acknowledgements

-I would like to express my sincere gratitude to **Mudassir** and **MAROTI** for their constant guidance and support.
+    I would like to express my sincere gratitude to Mudassir and Maroti for their constant guidance and support.
     Your help in debugging issues and providing direction, especially last year, truly made a big difference.
     Thank you both for being a part of this journey!
 ---
 ## VIDEO LINK
 - https://drive.google.com/file/d/1OqwPfevtGiDBpg4aqAP0sipJD7MmSP7N/view?usp=sharing